draczew23/Modern_Particle_Physics_Experiments/Docker/Instructions_Docker.md

 ![terminal_2.png](terminal_2.png)

-In the terminal window you will see an information that server has started, and is available under URL similar to:
+In the terminal window you will see an information that server has started, and is available under given URL:

 ![terminal_3.png](terminal_3.png)